Masum-Osman/system-design-playground/High Availability/HA-PasteBin.md

 # Ensuring High Availability

-1. Try to prioritize your DB.
-Like primary db.
-Then other DBs.
-2. Multiple clusters of your app
-3. Use Load Balancer
-4. Use keepalived to up and running your load balancer
-5. Use this whole system in different Cloud Providers

 So, we need a software that doesn't go out for a single moment.
 Like you use the Facebook app.
 You never feel that the app is broken.
 You feel sometimes that some very few of it's features aren't working.
-But overall it isn't broken.
+But overall it doesn't look broken.

 So if you are in charge of designing the same kind of High Availability (we may call it HA from now), what would you do?
 What are the extra works you have to do besides making the software's Frontend, Backend and Business Logics?